tardate/LittleArduinoProjects/Audio/Visualization/VoiceLevelIndicatorKit/README.md

 However, the circuit seems to be getting a bit tricky here, as the diodes are actually driven way down the IV curve where in practice the peak forward voltage measures in the region of 0.38V.
 That's off the graph in most data sheets, and one would expect this makes the circuit quite susceptible to individual variations in the diodes.
-But obvioulsy works .. at least to a degree - I've never seen the 10th LED light up so far.
+But obviously works .. at least to a degree - I've never seen the 10th LED light up so far.

 ## Construction